Easy Slow Cooked Greek Lamb (Lamb Kleftiko)

 Yep.
 Instant Pot Greek lamb is a thing, too.
 The results are pretty similar to the slow cooker version.
 Perfect of course when you want to speed up the cooking process but still get fall-apart tender lamb.

 Brown the lamb on all sides on the saute function first.
-Take the lamb out of the pot while you saute the potatoes for a few minutes.
-Then put the vegetables in the bottom of the slow cooker, placing the lamb on top as you would if cooking in a pot.
+Take it out of the pot while you saute the potatoes for a few minutes.
+Then put the vegetables in the bottom of the slow cooker, placing the meat on top as you would if cooking in a pot.

 Then cook on high pressure for 45 minutes.
 Use natural release.